 - Dealing with and organising the application (where required).

 For more information about Wills in Melbourne, contact us today.

 What is Power of Attorney

 Powers of Attorney are legal documents that allow you to choose who will make decisions about financial and personal matters, if you are not able to make these decisions yourself.

 At some time in your life you may be faced with changes – such as an accident or illness – that might take away your capacity to make your own decisions about things like:

-If you don’t have a Power of Attorney, you may not be able to choose who should make decisions on your behalf which could lead to conflict over who should take charge of the decision-making process if you are unable to do this yourself.
+If you don’t have a Power of Attorney, you may not be able to choose who should make decisions on your behalf, which could lead to conflict over who should take charge of the decision-making process if you lose capacity.
 As a result, the Victorian Civil and Administrative Tribunal may be asked to appoint an administrator or guardian to help you.

 Probate is a critical legal step required before a person’s estate can be administered and distributed to the beneficiaries.
 It is a legal document issued by the Supreme Court that certifies that a will is valid and can be acted upon.

 A ‘Grant of Probate’ is important because without it, an executor does not have authority to administer the estate.
 Further, a deceased person cannot hold bank accounts, shares, real property, cash, or superannuation.
 Therefore, probate is the important process of concluding the affairs of the deceased person.

 The executor named in the last Will must apply to the Probate Office of the Supreme Court.
 The Application includes filing with the court documents such as an Originating Motion, Affidavit, Advertisement and Inventory of Assets and Liabilities.
 If their application is approved, the court will order a ‘Grant of Probate’ to the executor.
 Management of the deceased’s assets will then be safely transferred to the executor.